 The basis of the Policy is that food is fresh, freshly prepared, nutritious and meets current guidelines for young children.
-There are 3 week rotating menus at each Nursery.
+The menus rotate every three weeks at each Nursery.
 The rotating menu ensures that children are aware of the different options available for the different age groups and the full variety of choices.
 Food is ordered and delivered freshly each week.
 The Nursery Chef cooks and prepares fresh food for the children each day.
 Parent's recipes and comments are welcome.
 Quality fresh fruit that is served raw and vegetables that are used as crudités and for salad must be delivered freshly each week.
 Correct amounts must be ordered ensuring no wastage and full usage.